sukibaby/itgmania-on-gentoo-guide/README.md

 Found initrd image: /boot/initramfs-genkernel-amd64-6.6.21-gentoo done
 ```
 Add a user account.
 For example this would make a user account with the name max300.
-Note Linux doesn't show feedback as you're typing a password.
-Just type and hit enter.
 ```
 # useradd -m -G users,wheel,usb -s /bin/bash max300
 # passwd max300